khmelnitskiianton/HashTable/README.md

 <img src = "https://github.com/khmelnitskiianton/HashTable/assets/142332024/af76129a-5e16-4917-ac91-bff43618bfd2" width = 100%>

-After analysing we can see if hash function's chi tends to 1 is better in uniformity, its distribution is more homogeneous.
+After analysing we can see if hash function's chi tends to $\frac{m}{n} = 0.79$ is better in uniformity, its distribution is more homogeneous.
 Best in uniformity functions is CRC32, ElfHash and ROL Hash.

 ## Second Part